For half marathon runners who want to get to the start line feeling calm, prepared, and excited, ready to run their best race.

 You want to run a half marathon and actually enjoy it.
 Not just survive it.
 But standing on the start line feeling calm and prepared seems a long way off.

-Easy to download, easy to forget.
+A free PDF plan from the internet is easy to download... and easy to forget.
 There's no one paying attention to whether you showed up.
-No one adjusting the plan when life gets in the way.
+No one that can help you adjust the plan when life gets in the way.
 The PDF doesn't care.
-And when you fall off track, there's nothing pulling you back.
+And when you fall off track, there's no one pulling you back.

-It's always the first thing to go.
-When it's bolted on as an afterthought, it's easy to skip.
+I see it all the time.
+Strength and mobility are always the first thing to go.
+They're just so easy to skip.
 But skipping it consistently is exactly why those small niggles turn into injuries that set you back weeks.
+That's why we do live strength and mobility sessions in this program.

-If you could afford a personal running coach who writes your plan, checks in every week, and adjusts everything in real time, great.
-Most people can't.
-And that's a completely reasonable position to be in.
+If you can afford a personal running coach who writes your plan, checks in every week, and adjusts everything in real time, that's great.
+But most people can't.
+I fully understand this and that's exactly why I developed this coaching program.
+It's kind of like a hybrid.

-This is where the programme is different from anything app-based.
-Two live group sessions every week with your coach.
-Focused on the strength and mobility work runners actually need.
-You show up, you do the work together, and then it's done.
+This is where the program is different from anything app-based.
+Two live group sessions every week with your coach (that's me!), focused on the strength and mobility work runners actually need.
+All you have to do is show up and do the work.
+Everything can be done at home without equipment.
 There's a library of past sessions too, so if you miss one, you can still catch up.

 Something magical happens when you stop training solo and start training together.
 Questions?
 Post them in the forum.
-I answer personally, and everyone in the programme benefits from the answer too.
-Besides that, there are monthly webinars (with Q&A) on specific topics like nutrition, pacing, and race prep.
+I answer personally twice a week, and everyone in the program benefits from the answer too.
+Sometimes other runners will jump in and answer your question as well.
+Besides that, there are monthly webinars (with Q&A) on specific topics like nutrition, pacing, mindset and race prep.

 Everything in one place, from day one.

 Matched to your current fitness after you fill in a short onboarding form.
 Loaded into the Final Surge app, which automatically syncs to your watch every day and tracks your runs.
-You don't have to think about what to do next.
-It's already there.
+Something interfering with your plan?
+No problem, you can easily move a scheduled run to another day.

 The sessions runners actually need.
-Not random gym workouts, not YouTube videos you forget to open.
-Scheduled, live, with a group.
+All can be done at home without equipment.
+These sessions are scheduled on your training plan, and happen live with a group.
 Plus access to a full library of all previous sessions so you can always catch up.

-Every month, a session on a specific topic, such as race nutrition, pacing strategy, or training through fatigue.
+Every month, I host a session on a specific topic, such as race nutrition, pacing strategy, or training through fatigue.
 Followed by a live Q&A where you can ask anything.
 Recordings available afterwards.

-Post your question in the forum and I will answer personally.
-It's not 1:1 coaching, but it's far better than hoping an app's AI gives you a sensible response.
+Post your question in the forum and I will answer personally, twice a week.
+Sometimes other runners will know the answer or have suggestions and reply to your question too.
 You also get to learn from the questions other runners are asking.

 No complicated setup.
 Three simple steps.